Why Companies Are Investing in Diversity within Tech

 In the past decade, programs across North America have been founded, aiming to eliminate the tech diversity gap.
 These organizations, some of which can be found in a previous article, 6 Organizations Diversifying the Tech Industry, work to help candidates learn the needed skills to thrive and team with businesses that can assist them in best practices and find previously underrepresented talent.

-As companies are seeing, increasing diversity in their workforce is not only a socially positive endeavor but can improve employee morale, efficiency and can boost a company's profits compared to businesses that choose to stay with an antiquated way of hiring talent.
+As companies are seeing, increasing diversity in their workforce is not only a socially positive endeavor but can improve employee morale and efficiency, plus it can boost a company's profits compared to businesses that choose to stay with an antiquated way of hiring talent.
 For those looking to impact DE&I at their own companies, taking the first or next step forward with processes or programs can be key to growth.